InkPi/searchBar/README.md

 Search Bar using a movies API (Project created using React)

+## What I Learned
+- Learned about containers and the difference between that and components
+- Gained more experience with REST API
+- How to deploy using Surge

 *Listed Below are defaulted placeholders that I need to delete and add*

 ## Table of Contents